JessChen0/Assignment_3_Data_Science_Skills/README.md

-Data Science Skills: Character Manipulation and Regex DATA607 Assignment 3 | CUNY Master of Data Science
+Data Science Skills: Character Manipulation and Regex DATA607 Assignment 3 (TEAM ASSIGNMENT) | CUNY Master of Data Science

 📌 Project Overview
 This project focuses on the "art" of data cleaning—specifically the extraction and transformation of unstructured text data into structured formats.
-Using R and the stringr library, I address common challenges in data science, such as identifying patterns in character strings, normalizing name formats, and utilizing Regular Expressions (Regex) to automate data auditing.
+This project demonstrates asychronous teaming and workflow.
+Using R and the stringr library, we address common challenges in data science, such as identifying patterns in character strings, normalizing name formats, and utilizing Regular Expressions (Regex) to automate data auditing.

 📊 Learning Objectives
 Text Normalization: Automating the transformation of varied name formats (e.g., "First Last" vs. "Last, First").